tyukiand/flow/README.md

 It uses numeric values instead of the usual posets, but the principle is the same:

-  1. We describe a system of equations with mutually recursive values (in this case, `a` depends on itself)
+  1. We describe a system of equations (or rather, inequalities) with mutually recursive values (in this case, `a` depends on itself)
   2. We ask what the solution is, and the algorithm gives us the solution.

 ### A more realistic example